Citations and Appeals

 Second Level Appeal-Arbitration Hearing by Outside Entity

 Citations upheld at the First Level may be contested by contacting the College Safety and Police Department within 21 (twenty-one) calendar days from the date of the notification of the decision of the First Level Appeal.
-Second Level appeals may be submitted in person, by telephone or in writing.
+Second Level appeals may be submitted by telephone or in writing.
 Appeals submitted through the mail must be postmarked within the 21 (twenty-one) day limit.
 Arbitration Hearings are held periodically by an Arbitration Officer that is not affiliated with the District.

 Third Level-Contesting Citation in Court